Necryl/second_brain/Current Directive/Check list (Job).md

 	- [ ] call rajeev confirm logistics
 	- [ ] give id cards and data batch 1
 - [x] Update ATOM
-- [ ] give to harish the ssd for the computer
 - [ ] give their new hardisk to school (get the bill?)
 - [ ] Those email entries from Jenie maam
 - [ ] Ask Rajeev about teachers id card samples